 Getting Started

-This tutorial will take us through the process of building a GraphQL server with @benzene/http
+This tutorial will take us through the process of building a GraphQL server with @benzene/http and @benzene/ws.
+We will build a simple book voting app that can:

 - Returns a list of books and authors